 Nazareth in the New Testament

-were identified in the 4th century Christians have built churches to mark these locations.
-The most important Biblical locations in Nazareth are the sites of the Annunciation and the place believed to be where the Holy family lived.
+Top Nazareth AttractionsEver since the biblical sites of Nazareth were identified in the 4th century Christians have built churches to mark these locations.
+The most important biblical locations in Nazareth are the sites of the Annunciation and the place believed to be where the Holy family lived.

 St Joseph's Church

-This is perhaps Nazareth’s second most popular attraction.
+The Church of St Joseph is perhaps Nazareth’s second most popular attraction.
 It stands alongside the Catholic Church of the Annunciation and commemorates the site of the Holy family’s home and Joseph’s workshop.
-Beneath the church are the excavated remains of a 1st century dwelling thought to have been Joseph’s workshop and the Holy family home. the present church was built in 1914 on the site of an earlier Crusader church.
+Beneath the church are the excavated remains of a 1st-century dwelling thought to have been Joseph’s workshop and the Holy family home. the present church was built in 1914 on the site of an earlier Crusader church.